eric-reach783/reach-data-experiments/notes/asset-intelligence/access-control.md

 # Schema Documentation for Access Control in Okta and CrowdStrike

 Both Okta and CrowdStrike provide extensive schema documentation for their access control mechanisms through their respective API documentation portals.
-This report details the specific fields, data types, and documentation locations for access control functionality in both platforms.
+This document details the specific fields, data types, and documentation locations for access control functionality in both platforms.

 ## Okta Access Control Schema Documentation